Discover the best Milford Sound tours in 2023, choosing from a range of options by air, road or water.

 13. Book a Fly-Cruise-Fly Package and See the Best of Milford in Less Time

-Milford Sound is scenic no matter where you view it from, but there’s something special about witnessing it from every the air.
-Luckily, both Air Milford and True South give you this opportunity.
+Milford Sound is scenic no matter where you view it from, but there’s something special about witnessing it from the air.

 Hop on board your small fixed-wing plane to enjoy Milford Sound from the perfect vantage point.
-With a guaranteed window seat, this is the adventure of a lifetime.
 Travel from Queenstown to Milford Sound, before embarking on a 2-hour cruise to explore Milford from the water.